idaholab/moose/framework/doc/content/source/controls/WebServerControl.md

 The `WebServerControl` object is designed to allow an external process to control a MOOSE solve.
 It works by starting up a webserver on the chosen [!param](/Controls/WebServerControl/port) and exposing a REST API.
 As with all REST APIs the input and output are both JSON.

-It can then be managed via the [MooseControl/index.md] python utility.
+It can then be managed via the [MooseControl](MooseControl/index.md optional=true) python utility.

 ## API